-- In pairs: Let your pupils take it in turns to read the rights they have written down and consider questions such as: Which ones were similar?
+- In pairs: Let the pupils take it in turns to read the rights they have written down and consider questions such as: Which ones were similar?
 Was there something your friend came up with that you want on your list?

 - Everyone: Read the shortened version of the UNCRC together in The Globe or here.
 Discuss the differences and similarities with the rights written down by the participants.
 Was there anything that no-one thought of?
 Did anyone come up with a right that is not included in the Convention?
 Is there anything you think is lacking in the UNCRC?
 Which rights do you think are hardest to live up to?
 In what context?